y3owk1n/undo-glow.nvim/README.md

 There are alot of similars plugins that you can simply find from github.
 The main differences of **undo-glow.nvim** from the rest are:

-- Configurable animations, easings and colors everywhere (Globally or per action, including your custom actions)
+- **Fully configurable animations** with customizable easings
-- Expose APIs for you to even create your own actions that can highlight
+- **Exposed APIs** to create your own highlight actions
-- Create custom easings if the builtin easings are not enough for you
-- Do not hijack your keymaps or silently creates autocmd (Do it your own in your config instead)
+- **Per-action configuration** for colors and animations
+- **Non-intrusive design** - no automatic keymaps or autocmds
-- You can use it as a library to create other plugins or integration with another plugins, since we are exposing the core APIs that are handling highlights
+- **Library potential** - use it as a foundation for other plugins
+- **Tested code** - important parts of the codebase are thoroughly tested
+- **Easy plugin integration** - seamlessly integrate with other plugins via the exposed highlight API

 ### Alternative to